 From the office, we will drive to the appropriate trailhead, perhaps stopping for donuts (trail fuel) if needed.
-Before setting off, we’ll review our travel plan for the day on the map.
+Before setting off, we’ll review the day’s travel plan on the map.
 We will aim to arrive at our first camp by late afternoon/early evening.
 An integral part of backpacking and mountaineering is being able to set up a safe and secure camp.
 As a group, we’ll practice these skills.
-Guides will discuss campsite selection, Leave No Trace Principals, and personal maintenance & hygiene.
+Guides will discuss campsite selection, Leave No Trace principals, and personal maintenance & hygiene.
 Next, we’ll move into instruction on water treatment options and hydration, backcountry cooking, and proper food storage.

 We will wake up early, eat breakfast, pack up our gear, and continue on the trail.
 We will spend two full days traveling in the backcountry and set a different camp each night.
 On the trail, we will learn proper wilderness camping and survival techniques and apply this knowledge in a direct and immediate fashion.
-We can expect to encounter the diverse flora and fauna of the Pacific Northwest, likely sharing the trail with whistling marmots and pika (to name a few) and foraging for delicious wild berries.
-Weather conditions will be taken into consideration as we pair correct technique with decision-making.
+We can expect to encounter the diverse flora and fauna of the Pacific Northwest, likely sharing the trail with whistling marmots and pika (to name a few), and might have the chance to forage for delicious wild berries.
+Weather conditions will be taken into consideration as we pair correct technique with decision-making along the trail.
 We will place emphasis on safety in the wilderness and discuss proper first-aid techniques.